thefalc/instabread-codelab-sample/README.md

 The state object contains the form field values entered by the shopper.
 This code uses the Skyflow client to insert a single record into the shoppers table with the values collected from the form.

-Because the parameter `{ tokens: true }` is passed in the call as an option to the insert function, tokenized values will be returned by the API and are part of the response object.
+Because the parameter `{ tokens: true }` passes the call as an option to the insert function, tokenized values returned by the API are part of the response object.

 Before testing the code, copy the line below and paste it beneath the insert call.
-This line will show an alert with the JSON string returned from the API once the inserted record is stored in the vault.
+Once you store the record, this line invokes an alert with the JSON string returned from the API.

 ```javascript
 alert(JSON.stringify(response));